 David Shorr was elected as Second District Alderperson in April 2016.
 He is currently chair of the Council's Personnel Committee and serves on its Finance Committee and Board of Park Commissioners.

-David comes from a career background in public affairs, including senior positions with prominent advocacy groups, foundations, and think tanks in the foreign policy community.
-Now he runs his own small business as a consultant focused on helping nonprofits that work in the policy arena, mainly consulting for large foundations to independently assess how their grantees are performing.
+David comes from a career background in public affairs, including positions with prominent advocacy groups, foundations, and think tanks in the foreign policy community.
+Now he runs his own small business as a consultant focused on helping nonprofits that work in the policy arena—mainly conducting independent evaluations.
 David earned his Masters in Public Administration from Harvard's Kennedy School of Government.

 Home Address: 2509 Peck St., Stevens Point, WI 54481